For oncology diagnostics, Italy is the logical first market in Europe

 For Class C oncology diagnostics, CE-IVDR requires designing and executing studies in real clinical settings, with real patient populations, that produce data meeting Notified Body standards.
 The company that can do this efficiently gains a structural time advantage measurable in months, sometimes years.

-51 hospitals most foreign companies have never heard of
+51 hospitals most international companies have never heard of

 Italy's IRCCS institutions are simultaneously treating centres and research hubs - carrying the patient volumes of major public hospitals with the research infrastructure of academic medical centres.

 These institutions have established frameworks for industry collaboration, ethics committee processes familiar with device validation studies, and biobank infrastructure that supports sample collection at CE-IVDR scale.
-A well-prepared company can initiate a clinical validation study in a timeframe not achievable at comparable institutions in Germany or France.
+A well-prepared company working with the right IRCCS partner can access the patient populations, the research infrastructure, and the investigator expertise needed to design a clinical validation study around real clinical practice.

 The demographic argument, stated precisely